Social Work

 At Children’s Hospital Los Angeles, clinical social workers support patients and their families throughout their time with us.
 We're here to make sure you have everything you need to provide for your child and support their healing.
 We'll take care of you.
 You're not in it alone.

-About the Clinical Social Work Program at Children’s Hospital Los Angeles
+About Clinical Social Work at Children’s Hospital Los Angeles

 Our clinical social workers are trusted resources for the families we serve.
 We’re here as your advocates throughout your hospital stay and beyond.
 Our social work team offers:

-• 24/7 help: Our team of about 100 social workers has the reach to help any child or family at Children's Hospital Los Angeles.
+• 24/7 help: Our team of more than 100 social workers has the reach to help any child or family at CHLA.
 We work tirelessly behind the scenes to provide 24/7 support.
-Any time, day or night, a social worker is here when you need one.
+Any time, day or night, a social worker is available when you need one.

 • Protection for the most vulnerable: The Audrey Hepburn CARES Center provides compassionate examinations, diagnosis and intervention for suspected child abuse victims and their families.
 Team members also provide education and training throughout the region.

-Depending on the family and the circumstance, that may include:
+Depending on the patient, family and the circumstance, clinical social workers can provide support with:

-• Connecting you with hospital and community resources to support your family while your child receives care
+• Connecting patients and families with hospital and community resources

 • Crisis intervention